 SANDAG Shoreline Protection Working Group – current member and Vice-Chair

 Sea Level Rise Adaptation Plan: Served as Council liaison to the City’s Sea Level Rise Technical Advisory Committee; worked on City’s Adaptation Plan, and specifically, drafted the language in the Plan that details why managed retreat is an infeasible strategy for Del Mar.
 Adopted strategies include sand replenishment, river dredging, and a living levee.

 San Dieguito Lagoon and San Dieguito River Valley Park: Recognized as a “San Dieguito River Park Key Player” in the 2018 film, “Creating Legacy: The Founding of the San Dieguito River Park.”
 Former general counsel to the San Dieguito River Valley Regional Open Space Park Joint Powers Authority (JPA).
 Negotiated with private developers, Coastal Commission and Southern California Edison, as JPA’s lawyer, to bring the SONGS mitigation money to the Lagoon for its $90 million restoration.
-Current JPA Board member and Council liaison to the City’s Lagoon Advisory Committee (for the past 8
+Current JPA Board member and Council liaison to the City’s Lagoon Advisory Committee.

 San Elijo Lagoon: Named by the San Elijo Lagoon Conservancy as a Pioneer Protector of San Elijo Lagoon, “instrumental in the establishment of the San Elijo Lagoon Ecological Reserve and the preservation of this invaluable natural resource in perpetuity.”